 Overview of restructuring and insolvency activity

-Undoubtedly, the few cases filed in the past 24 months have regrettably reflected the continuing deficiencies in restructurings governed by the Law of Commercial Insolvency of 2000 (as amended, the Concurso Law).
-Substantial cases continue to stall amid daunting formalities and creative delaying tactics, and a litigious environment fuelled by challenges to the growing practice related to the request and granting of wide-ranging precautionary measures, in addition to ever-expanding interpretations of due process and human rights.
-The mandatory time frame established in the Law is widely ignored, resulting in the destruction of value.
-Only in exceptional filings that have been made under a pre-packaged plan, pursuant to which the company and a majority of its creditors jointly agree to seek a court protected reorganisation through concurso, have cases been resolved and successful restructurings achieved within a period of less than a year.
+In the few material cases filed in the past 24 months, the courts have been reluctant to even accept filing for admissions and, even in the most pressing of situations, average well over six months to formally declare a company under the protection of the Law of Commercial Insolvency 2000 (as amended, hereinafter the Concurso Law).
+Cases continue to stall amid daunting formalities and extraordinary delaying tactics in an unorthodox litigious environment and perplexing interpretations expanding the concepts of violations of due process and human rights.
+The result has been that the otherwise 'mandatory' time frames established in the law have been widely ignored, with the exception of filings made under a pre-packaged plan, pursuant to which the company and a majority of its creditors jointly agree to seek a court protected organisation.

 General introduction to the restructuring and insolvency legal framework

-The Concurso Law was published in May of 2000 and amended in December 2007, with the introduction of the Mexican version of a pre-pack in January 2014 and to a lesser extent in August 2019 and in January 2020.
+The Concurso Law was published in May 2000 and amended in December 2007, with the introduction of the Mexican version of a pre-pack in January 2014 and, to a lesser extent, in August 2019 and in January 2020.
 Significant amendments are summarised in Section III.